160 – The United Nations Office on Drugs and Crime: An Interview with Panagiotis Papadimitriou

 - Human trafficking revolves around the key concept of exploitation.

-- Human smuggling involves moving one person to another location illegally, but this often leads to human trafficking.
+- Human smuggling involves moving from one person to another location illegally, but this often leads to human trafficking.

 - Trafficking victims often have more protections than illegal migrants.